 $ A Budget-Friendly Option $

-If you're just starting out, Crayola Air Dry Clay is a very affordable way to start playing around and practicing.
+If you're just starting out, Crayola Air Dry Clay is a very affordable way to start playing around and practising.

 I would consider it a classroom version of air dry clay, so it's not as forgiving and does crack a lot more.
 It is firmer and slightly less durable because it dries a bit brittle.
 But hey, you can purchase a big tub for a great price!